What kind of wax do you use?

 When will I receive my order?

 Once you create your dream candle, we'll handle every aspect of its creation: scenting, pouring, labeling and packaging.
 All custom candles are made-to-order and will be ready to ship in one week or less from your order day.
 Candles ship from our warehouse in Tempe, AZ.
-This means that depending on where you live, your order could arrive next day or within 5-7 business days.
-If you need an item by a certain day, always feel free to reach out and ask if its possible.
-We're happy to help! firstname.lastname@example.org
+This means that depending on where you live, your order could arrive next day or within 5-7 business days from shipping.
+If you need an item by a certain day, always feel free to reach out and ask if it's possible.
+We're happy to help! email@example.com

 Though there are exceptions to this timeline (holidays, special circumstances, etc) we always try to get your order to you as quickly as possible.